-There are no VTMs or ATMs available at the formerly Georgia Primary Banking locations.
+There are no differences in the products or services offered at any of the locations.

 VII.
 Schedule of Bank Services and Fees

 Georgia Banking Company offers a full range of checking, savings, and lending services.

 Deposit Products

 Designed with our customers in mind, GBC's product suite has something for everyone.
 All personal checking accounts include a complimentary debit card, Zelle®, eStatements, online banking with bill pay, mobile banking with mobile deposit, and free ATM Transactions at all GBC locations.
 Deposit products offered include: